Dear Customer, remember that for your destination, you must handle customs clearance.

 Maduro Wrapper Cigars

-The word “Maduro” in Spanish means “mature” or “ripe”.
-This title is earned from the additional extended time required to ferment Maduro wrappers naturally.
-Cigars can be broadly classified into two groups based on the wrapper leaf, the Natural and the Maduro.
+Maduro wrapper cigars are popular among smokers who appreciate dark and flavorful smokes.
+"Maduro" in Spanish means “mature” or “ripe”.
+This title is earned from the additional time required to ferment Maduro wrappers naturally.
+Cigars can be generally classified into two groups based on the wrapper leaf, the Natural and the Maduro.
 They are often differentiated based on color, with the Natural wrappers being light brown and Maduro being dark brown.
-Maduro wrappers are made from heartier tobacco plants that can withstand the rigorous process of production.
+Maduro wrappers are made from heartier tobacco plants that can withstand rigorous fermentation.
 The time-consuming process involves using heat and moisture to ferment the tobacco naturally.
 The degree of darkness of the wrapper depends on the intensity of the fermentation process.
-The two most common wrappers processed as Maduro are Connecticut Broadleaf and San Andrés Negro.
+The two most common wrappers processed as Maduro are Connecticut Broadleaf and Mexican San Andrés Negro.

-The Maduros tend to be oilier in appearance than naturals.
+The Maduro wrappers tend to be oilier in appearance than Naturals.
 They also have a rich and sweet taste, with notes ranging from chocolate to peppery.
 However, having a dark color does not always mean strong.
 This is a common misconception about Maduros.
 The Maduro group of cigars is a spectrum, with Colorado Maduro on one end and the black Oscuro on the other end.
 A lot of other Maduros fall in the middle ground.
-Maduros wraps some of the best-known cigars.
-Ashton Aged Maduro, Romeo y Julieta 1875 Reserve Maduro, several Padron blends, and Arturo Fuente Anejo are some of these premium cigars that use the Maduro wrapper.
-Also, some brands produce a Maduro edition of some of their popular lines.
+You'll find a Maduro wrapper on some of the best-known cigars, such as Ashton Aged Maduro, Romeo y Julieta 1875 Reserve Maduro, several Padron blends, and Arturo Fuente Anejo.
+Also, many brands produce a Maduro edition of some of their popular lines.

 Do not be driven away by the seemingly dark color of the Maduro.
-Delve into the world of Maduro cigars by having a tour of our collection.
-You’ll find a few cigars that will interest you.
+Delve into the world of Maduro cigars and explore our selection.
+You’ll definitely find a few cigars that will interest you.
 Learn about all cigar wrappers, and try them all.
 Explore all of our handmade cigars!
 Lastly, you may also return to the homepage.

 Read More